Jamestown Associates: Trump, June to November 2016

 After the election, Miller left Jamestown and joined the Trump transition team, serving as its chief spokesman.
 He was offered, but turned down the job of White House Communications Director, and later took a senior position with Teneo, a corporate advisory and lobbying firm.
 Miller stated that he wished to spend more time with his family.
-His decision came after allegations of personal involvement with a Trump campaign staffer, and an earlier report of Miller visiting a strip club with other staffers and members of the press before a presidential debate.
+His decision came after allegations of personal involvement with a Trump campaign staffer.
 He later sold his partnership in the firm.

 2020 presidential campaign

 Jamestown continued its close association with the Trump operation after 2016, producing ads aired (at great expense) during the 2019 World Series and proximate to the Super Bowl in January and February 2020.
 The World Series ad, "No Mr. Nice Guy" (viewable here), touted Trump's achievements while taunting his opposition in Congress: "The Democrats would rather focus on impeachment and phony investigations, ignoring the real issues.
 But that's not stopping Donald Trump.
 He's no Mr. Nice Guy, but sometimes it takes a Donald Trump to change Washington."
 The ad cost $250,000 to broadcast nationally, and was noted as one of the earliest ever to be aired by an incumbent President.

 The first Super Bowl ad was "Got It Done," featuring Alice Marie Johnson and highlighting Trump's criminal-justice reform bill, which freed many low-level offenders like Johnson who had served disproportionate sentences.
 (The ad may be viewed here.)
 An NPR analysis contrasted the impact of the two ads: "One ad seemed aimed right at his base supporters, while the other was a rare pitch to those who might not be among his core voters."